lwinschermann/FlowbasedOfflineChargingScheduler/README.md

 The code is run from the main.py.
 For comparison, the code includes a Gurobi [3] model that can solve the same problem.
 Note that it is misleadingly named lp.py.
 It is however not a linear program, but a quadratic one in this implementation! secondary.py provides some code to combine individual experiments into batches.
+Furthermore, extensions AVR.py and OA.py contain online algorithms for the considered EV scheduling problem.

 ## Past experiments
+### Runtime experiments
-Experimental setup December 2023/January 2024
+Experimental setup December 2023/January 2024 <br>
 We conducted runtime experiments for the following parameters:

 reps = 500<br>